In line with the program objectives, applications are evaluated according to three main criteria:

 The project evaluation process takes place in two phases:

-Phase 1: analysis by the evaluation committee of the submitted application and accompanying document;
+Phase 1: analysis by the scientific committee of the submitted application and accompanying document;

-Phase 2: interview with the leaders of the projects selected in Phase 1 for a presentation before the evaluation committee.
+Phase 2: interview with the leaders of the projects selected in Phase 1 for a presentation before the scientific committee.